espocrm/documentation/docs/administration/bpm.md

 Available at Administration > Processes.
 The link also can be added as a tab on the navigation panel (Administration > User Interface > Navbar > Tab List).

-The process represents a business process instance.
+The Process represents a business process instance.
 When it's initiated, it gets the status 'Started'.
-When the process is finished, it gets the status 'Ended'.
+When the Process is finished, it gets the status 'Ended'.

-The process is executed according to the flowchart.
-The flowchart of the process can't be changed after the process is started.
+The Process is executed according to the Flowchart.
+The Flowchart of the Process can't be changed after the Process is started.

-The process is obligatorily related to a single target record.
+The Process is obligatorily related to a single target record.

 Processes can be **started**:

-* Automatically – Upon specific conditions, signal, or scheduling, described in the flowchart; this is the main method.
+* Automatically – Upon specific conditions, signal, or scheduling, described in the Flowchart; this is the main method.
 * Manually – To start process manually, the user needs to click *Start Process* button on the list view of processes, or on the record detail view from the dropdown in the top-right corner.
 * With Workflow rule – *Start BPM Process* action, it allows to pass a related record as a target for the process.